OFAI/million-post-corpus/README.md

 This is the home of the "One Million Posts" corpus, an annotated data set consisting of user comments posted to an Austrian newspaper website (in German language).

-This data set will be presented as a short paper at the [40th International ACM SIGIR Conference on Research and Development in Information Retrieval](http://sigir.org/sigir2017/) (SIGIR 2017).
+This data set was presented as a short paper at the [40th International ACM SIGIR Conference on Research and Development in Information Retrieval](http://sigir.org/sigir2017/) (SIGIR 2017).
 See the [Citation section](#citation) below.

 ## Data Set Description